lix-it/api-docs/source/includes/_errors.md

 402 |	Over quota |	Over plan quota on this endpoint.
 Please top-up your account or [mailto:] speak to sales to increase your quota.
 404 |	Not found |	The endpoint does not exist
 429 |	Too Many Requests |	The rate limit was exceeded 500 |	Internal Server Error |	An error occurred on the server.
-Should this error persis, please contact our technical team.
+Should this error persist, please contact our technical team.
 503 | Service Unavailable |	The API is temporarily unavailable

 ## Error types